cloudflare/chanfana/README.md

 Q. Is this package production ready?

-A. Yes!
-This package was created during the [Cloudflare Radar 2.0](https://radar.cloudflare.com/) development and is currently use by the Radar website to serve not only the user faced website but also the public API.
+A. Yes.
+This package was created during the [Cloudflare Radar 2.0](https://radar.cloudflare.com/) development and is currently used by the Radar website to serve the web app and the public API.

 ---

 Q. When will this package reach stable maturity?

-A. While `OpenAPIRouter` function and the `Route` class are not likely to change, internal procedures will be updated during this initial beta release.
+A. While `OpenAPIRouter` function and the `Route` class are not likely to change, other internal functions and procedures can change during the initial weeks after publishing.

 ## Basic Usage

-Creating a new OpenAPI route is simple, just create a new class that extends the base `Route` and fill your schema parameters and add your code in the handle function.
+Creating a new OpenAPI route is simple:

+ * Create a new class that extends the base `Route`.
+ * Fill your schema parameters.
+ * Add your code to the handle function.

-In the example bellow, the `ToDoList` route will have an Integer parameter called `page` that will be validated before calling the
+In the example below, the `ToDoList` route will have an Integer parameter called `page` that will be validated before calling the `handle()` function.

-`handle()` function.
-Then inside the `handle()` function the page number will be available in the data object passed in the argument.
+Then the page number will be available inside the `handle()` function in the data object passed in the argument.

-If you try to send a value that is not a Integer in this field a `ValidationError` will be raised that the Route will internally convert into a readable http 400 error.
+If you try to send a value that is not an Integer in this field, a `ValidationError` will be raised, and the Route will internally convert into a readable HTTP 400 error.

-Endpoints can return both `Response` instances or just an object that internally will be returned as a JSON Response.
+Endpoints can return both `Response` instances or an object that internally will be returned as a JSON Response.

 ```ts
 import { OpenAPIRoute, Query, Int, Str } from '@cloudflare/itty-router-openapi'